ArdenVent/esp-idf/examples/system/freertos/real_time_stats/README.md

 idf.py -p PORT flash monitor
 ```

-(Replace PORT with the name of the serial port to use.)

 (To exit the serial monitor, type ``Ctrl-]``.)

 See the Getting Started Guide for full steps to configure and use ESP-IDF to build projects.

 ## Example Output

-The example should have the following log output:

 ```
-...
 Getting real time stats over 100 ticks
 | Task | Run Time | Percentage
 | stats | 1304 | 0%